w3f/polkadot-wiki/docs/learn/learn-runtime-upgrades.md

 slug: ../learn-runtime-upgrades
 ---

-Runtime upgrades allow {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} to change the logic of the chain without the need for a hard fork.
+Runtime upgrades allow the {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} relay chain, parachains, and solo blockchains built with the Polkadot SDK to change their core business logic (referred to as the **runtime**) without the need for a hard fork.

 ## Forkless Upgrades